Camden High School (Minneapolis): Academics

-U.S. News & World Report ranked Patrick Henry as the 68th best in Minnesota in 2022.
-Among schools with equivalent levels of poverty, Patrick Henry is one of very few in the country showing significant academic success.
+U.S. News & World Report ranked Camden the 68th-best high school in Minnesota in 2022.
+Among schools with equivalent levels of poverty, Camden is one of very few in the country showing significant academic success.

-For many years, Henry struggled with low enrollment and poor academic quality.
-Since the 1990s, however, the school has benefited from the introduction of the IB program, corporate grants, a mentorship program for new teachers, and the strong leadership of former principals Cheryl Creecy, Michael Huerth (a recipient of the Milken Family Foundation's National Education Award), and Paul McMahan.
-The transition from being known as "Minneapolis Henry" to being called "Patrick Henry" occurred under Principal McMahan as part of the school's renaissance.
+For many years, Camden struggled with low enrollment and poor academic quality.
+But since the 1990s, it has benefited from the introduction of the IB program, corporate grants, a mentorship program for new teachers, and the leadership of former principals Cheryl Creecy, Michael Huerth (a recipient of the Milken Family Foundation's National Education Award), and Paul McMahan.
+A transition from being known as "Minneapolis Henry" to being called "Patrick Henry" occurred under McMahan as part of the school's renaissance.

-Recent Patrick Henry graduates have been accepted and have matriculated to various prestigious colleges and universities, including: Harvard University, Tuskegee University, Carleton College, Purdue University, Dartmouth College, Emory University, and Brown University (among others).
+Recent Camden graduates have been accepted and have matriculated to various prestigious colleges and universities, including Harvard University, Tuskegee University, Carleton College, Purdue University, Dartmouth College, Emory University, and Brown University.

 Athletics

-Henry's most notable sports team in recent years has been its boys' basketball team, which won four straight state championships in the AAA division under coach Larry McKenzie from 2000 to 2003.
+Camden's most notable sports team in recent years has been its boys' basketball team, which won four straight state championships in the AAA division under coach Larry McKenzie from 2000 to 2003.
 The team had some success before then as well, reaching the state final in 1998, and often defeating its rival North High School, led at the time by Khalid El-Amin.
 The basketball team previously won state championships in 1944 and 1945.
 The alpine skiing team won the state championship in 1941, and the boys' track and field team won the state championship in the AA division in 1990, led by "Leapin'" Leonard Jones.

 Although the school had a thriving men's hockey team, the shift in demographics coincided with a decline in the interest in the sport.
-The sport was dropped at Patrick Henry.
+The sport was dropped at Camden.
 By 2010, both all hockey teams at all seven Minneapolis public high schools were merged into a collective Minneapolis boys team and girls team.

-Beyond the sports, Henry has a vast array of other extracurriculars, the most notable of which being their math and robotics teams.
-Henry has one of the largest math teams in the city; coach John Heisel has managed to recruit a considerable number of students every year.
-Henry's robotics team, Herobotics, is known as one of the top teams in the state of Minnesota; they have won many awards, and advanced to the FIRST Championship seven times in their ten-year history.
+Beyond the sports, Camden has a vast array of other extracurriculars, the most notable of which being their math and robotics teams.
+Camden has one of the largest math teams in the city; coach John Heisel has managed to recruit a considerable number of students every year.
+Camden's robotics team, Herobotics, is known as one of the top teams in the state of Minnesota; they have won many awards, and advanced to the FIRST Championship seven times in their ten-year history.